ddgae2/network/ReadME.md

 ## Overview of the analysis
-- network model using ML examples to perform ML algorithm.. compare columns of data and process the work?
+- Network model using ML examples to perform ML algorithm.

 ## Results
 #### Data Preprocessing

-what variable(s) that are considered the target(s) for your model?
+1. what variable(s) that are considered the target(s) for your model?

+  a.
 IS_SUCCESSFUL column.

-what variable(s) that are considered to be the features for your model
+2. what variable(s) that are considered to be the features for your model

-every column except the drop.
+  b. every column except the drop.

-What variable(s) are neither targets nor features, and should be removed from the input data?
+3. What variable(s) are neither targets nor features, and should be removed from the input data?
+  c.
 First features we drop are the 'EIN' & 'NAME'???

 ##### Deliverable 1
 DataFrame <br>